i-silk/nyc-tree-census/README.md

 The code in this repository is for analyzing New York City's tree census data collected in [1995](https://data.cityofnewyork.us/Environment/1995-Street-Tree-Census/kyad-zm4j), [2005](https://data.cityofnewyork.us/Environment/2005-Street-Tree-Census/29bw-z7pj), and [2015](https://data.cityofnewyork.us/Environment/2015-Street-Tree-Census-Tree-Data/uvpi-gqnh).
 The data is provided by Department of Parks and Recreation (DPR) and owned by NYC OpenData.
 The census has been collected by volunteers and staff of DPR.

+All data processed from raw data and used to make the visualizations is stored in processed-data directory.

 Areas of zip codes are scraped from [city-data website](http://www.city-data.com/zipmaps/New-York-New-York.html).
 Areas of the boroughs were found on [Wikipedia](https://en.wikipedia.org/wiki/Boroughs_of_New_York_City).

 The analysis examines changes in tree numbers and neighborhood tree densities for both dead and alive trees.